 The 10 biggest aircraft carriers

 The eminence of aircraft carriers as floating air bases has been proven since World War II.
-Three of the world's 10 biggest aircraft carriers by displacement are operated by Asian naval forces, while the US Navy operates the world's biggest aircraft carrier, the Nimitz Class.
+Three of the world's 10 biggest aircraft carriers by displacement are operated by Asian naval forces, while the US Navy owns the world's biggest aircraft carrier, the Gerald R Ford Class.
 Naval-technology.com lists the world's 10 biggest aircraft carriers by displacement.

 The 332.8m-long supercarrier features a 4.5-acre flight deck capable of carrying more than 60 aircraft.
 Each ship towers 20 stories above the water and can accommodate 3,000 to 3,200 ship's company, 1,500 air wing and 500 other crew.